lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 - survival of mind issues

 # Survival of Mind
+- to what extent can habitability conditions be modeled in a stable-enough way?
+- the psychology of illusions, the dynamics of getting disconnected from reality
 - constructing a kind of game-theory space of perception-dynamics, definition-dynamics, and dislocation from reality dynamics.
 - predictable most-common patterns: e.g. 'panic mode' mid-sprint in agile
 - predictable most-common bad strategies: overly blocking any management of a basic project area
-- the psychology of illusions, the dynamics of getting disconnected from reality.

 # Panic as a definable project space disfunction